 Does the Outcome of the Presidential Election Impact My Investments?
 Ep #251

 Do we care who wins the election?
 Does it actually impact our investments?
 The issues at stake matter to each of us for different reasons.
 Most Democrats think things will be better if a Democrat is voted into office.
 Most Republicans likely feel that things will fare better with a Republican in office.
 But does who wins the election actually matter when it comes to your investments?
-I’ll break it down in this episode of Best in Wealth.
+I will break it down in this episode of Best in Wealth.

 Does the outcome of the presidential election impact your investments?
 I share the surprising answer in episode #251 of Best in Wealth! #Investing #FinancialPlanning #WealthManagement Click To Tweet